 Abonsh House

-Abonsh House is our specialist refuge based in Greater Manchester, providing short-term accommodation for up to four single migrant women with no recourse to public funds, who are experiencing gender-based violence.
+Abonsh House, which opened in August 2021, is our specialist refuge based in Greater Manchester, providing short-term accommodation for up to four single migrant women with no recourse to public funds, who are experiencing gender-based violence.

-This includes single migrant women who have overstayed their visa conditions and those who are undocumented.
+This includes single migrant women who have worries about their immigration status.
 We only accommodate single migrant women, as migrant women with children are eligible for support from the Local Authority under Section 17 of the Children Act.

 Women residing in the refuge have access to intensive and specialist practical and emotional support to recover from their experience of gender-based violence.